coolbluemelvin/mlvn.io/content/posts/postfix-multi-instance.md

 *                                   smtp:primaryfilter.domain.com:10024
 ```

 This will route the mails to the specified filters whereas our primary filter is a Amavis cluster and the secondary filter a third party solution.
 As we are "Proof Of Concept"ing this we wanted to have control over the addresses that go through the third party solution.
-Both filters will return their mail to the second postfix instance on port 10025.
+Both filters will return their mail to the second postfix instance listening on port :10025.
 This instance has the following transport map and recipient canonical map:

 Transport map:
 ```